Last updated: 4 November, 2024 @ 12:04

 Unloved and overlooked the humble whelk deserves more.
-In fact, there is more of a market in South Korea than Britain for British caught whelks.
+In fact, there’s more of a market in South Korea than Britain for British-caught whelks.
 That can’t be right.
-Let’s make Whelk recipes popular again!
+Let’s make whelk recipes popular again!

-Maybe if they were named, I don’t know, the lobster snail or the turbot spiral-shell snail, they’d be more popular.
-Let’s be honest, whelk isn’t the nicest of names (apologies to anyone called ‘whelk’ out there).
+Maybe if they were named, we don’t know, the lobster snail or the turbot spiral-shell snail, they’d be more popular – and let’s be honest, whelk isn’t the nicest of names (apologies to anyone called ‘whelk’ out there).

 Preparation advice varies.
 Some say soak them, others to freeze them overnight.